 If you have lost or found a dog or cat please contact AHS at 732-922-0100 during regular office hours, or the Sayreville Police non-emergency number at 732-727-4444.

 To report suspected animal cruelty please contact the Sayreville Police Department at 732-727-4444.
 All calls will remain anonymous.

 Animal control does not trap wildlife due to the fact that the Division of Fish & Wildlife has recently changed the relocation policy.
 The law now states that trapped wildlife must be released within one mile or inside city limits, so the animals will return.
 Animal control advises residents to contact a private licensed pest control company.

 As per the Borough of Sayreville Revised General Ordinances Chapter 9, Section 13, it is unlawful to feed any unlicensed or feral cats.
 Please click here to read the complete ordinance.
-For trapping of feral cats please contact Brandon or Joe at the e-mail address above.
+If you have trapped a feral cat please contact the AHS at 732-922-0100 during regular office hours

 All dogs and cats within the Borough of Sayreville are required to be licensed.
 Please see the Borough Clerk’s page for more information.